Bresci Circle

-The Bresci Circle was a group of New York City anarchists remembered for a failed bombing attempt on St. Patrick's Cathedral in 1915, in which two of its members were arrested.
+The Bresci Circle was a group of New York City anarchists who are remembered for a failed bombing attempt on St. Patrick's Cathedral in 1915, in which two of its members were arrested.
 The group was named after Gaetano Bresci, a New York anarchist who killed King Umberto I of Italy.

 Origins

-In July 1900, the anarchist Gaetano Bresci assassinated the King Umberto I of Italy.
+In July 1900, the anarchist Gaetano Bresci assassinated King Umberto I of Italy.
 Several months earlier, Bresci had been living in New York City.
 According to Thomas Tunney of the New York Police Department, Bresci had attended an Elizabeth Street meeting of anarchists where he accused the others of being cowards and they accused him of being a police spy.
 The meeting was called off as its heat threatened to attract police attention, but Bresci was incensed and it is implied that this affront precipitated into his plot to return to Italy and become a martyr.

 A group of New York City anarchists subsequently formed as the Bresci Circle, in Bresci's honor.
 By 1914, almost 600 members met regularly at a rundown house in East Harlem.
 Their speakers included Emma Goldman and Alexander Berkman.
 The group also affiliated with the Wobblies, who were closely affiliated with anarchism.

 Activities

 A plot to bomb the Rockefellers increased police interest in the group.
-Three months following the 1914 Ludlow Massacre, the type of capitalist violence that incensed the Galleanists, a group of anarchists carried a bomb to the Tarrytown estate of the Ludlow coal mine owner, John D. Rockefeller.
+Three months following the 1914 Ludlow Massacre, the type of violence that incensed the Galleanists, a group of anarchists carried a bomb to the Tarrytown estate of the Ludlow coal mine owner, John D. Rockefeller.
 They miscalculated, both in failing to trigger the device and since Rockefeller was out of town.
 A member of the Circle was arrested near the estate on July 4, 1914.
 The anarchists carried the bomb back to a tenement in the Italian section of East Harlem (near the Bresci Circle headquarters).
 Later that day, a bomb's accidental explosion demolished half of the building and killed three anarchists.

 While no group took responsibility for four additional bombings in 1914, the police continued to suspect the Bresci Circle.
 In October 1914, bombs exploded at St. Patrick's Cathedral and the priest's house at St. Alphonsus Church.
 There were also attacks on the Bronx County Courthouse and The Tombs, a jail.
 The New York City bomb squad, recently inaugurated under Thomas Tunney, sent an undercover detective into the group, but his aggressive behavior and lack of Italian language led him to be twice suspected and unsuccessfully tried for spying.
 He later withdrew from the group and the police provisioned another detective and Italian speaker, Amedeo Polignani, to infiltrate the group.